RoadFed: A Multimodal Federated Learning System for Improving Road Safety: Introduction

 Internet of Things (IoTs) has been widely applied in diverse sectors such as smart cities \cite{tan2024privacy}, and Intelligent Transportation Systems (ITSs) \cite{bakirci2025advanced}, bringing huge revolutions in people's lifestyles.
 In this context, various IoT devices collect massive amounts of data from the real-world environment, providing users with high-quality services through modern digital technologies.
 Traffic accident prevention in ITS has attracted significant attention in industry and academia.
 The massive traffic data collected by IoT devices in ITSs is broadly used for traffic problems, such as traffic accident prevention.
 Since 2010, the annual number of fatalities resulting from traffic accidents has seen a slight decline, reaching 1.19 million and imposing costs on governments equivalent to approximately 1\%-3\% of Gross Domestic Product (GDP), as noted in~\cite{world2023global}.
 One of the main contributing factors to these incidents is road hazards, which include issues such as damaged roads, fallen trees, and crashed vehicles.
 However, because of huge road networks, messy real-world backgrounds, and high intra-class differences, it is very challenging for road users to receive useful road hazard information.

-Recent intelligent road hazard recognition frameworks like \cite{EcRD,FedRD} employ edge-cloud-based frameworks for fast road damage inspection by placing the detection models at edges.
+Recent intelligent road hazard recognition frameworks like \cite{Edge-cloudRD,EEFNet} employ edge-based frameworks for fast road damage inspection by placing the detection models at edges.
 However, most of them only use single-modality data, while extensive data in other modalities from IoT devices, such as text, remains unexplored.
 Conventionally, Single-modality data consists of information from one source, such as just text or image.
 In contrast, multiple-modality data combines information from two or more different sources, like using both an image and its descriptive text to provide a richer understanding.
-Furthermore, most existing approaches like \cite{EcRD,FedRD} identify road hazards on a cloud or edge by a machine learning model trained with large annotated datasets.
+Furthermore, most existing approaches like \cite{Edge-cloudRD,EEFNet} identify road hazards on an edge by a machine learning model trained with large annotated datasets.
 However, the gathering of large annotated datasets is laborious, and the model struggles to dynamically update its knowledge based on evolving data patterns.
-Besides, the latency of cloud-based systems is usually high and might not be appropriate for immediate road hazard warning.

 Federated Learning (FL)~\cite{mcmahan2017communication,zhang2025adaptive} allows different platforms to acquire a global model while maintaining training data locally on road users' devices, providing privacy and security to some extent.
-Many studies~\cite{FedRD,zhao2024community,saha2024federated} proposed various FL strategies to improve FedAvg's~\cite{mcmahan2017communication} performance in the application of road damage detection.
+Many studies~\cite{EEFNet,zhao2024community,saha2024federated} proposed various FL strategies to improve FedAvg's~\cite{mcmahan2017communication} performance in the application of road damage detection.
 Despite ongoing advancements, they still face several persistent challenges.
 One issue is the heterogeneity of data produced by IoT devices across various systems (\eg, non-i.i.d. data, where the data points are not drawn from the same underlying distribution and are not statistically independent of each other), which complicates the process of deriving meaningful insights.
 Additionally, the significant communication overhead remains a critical limitation for the practical deployment of federated learning in real-world settings.